Meridian International School, Kyiv

 Meridian International Lyceum, established in 2001, is an international day school in Kyiv, Ukraine, catering for children from pre-school to the 11th grade.

 MIS is a member of Quality Schools International and the European Council of International Schools.

 Description

 The educational equipment and facilities include computing room, science laboratories, art workshops.
 The school provides bus services for students from different districts of Kyiv.

 Curriculum

-The school follows the national curriculum of Ukraine.
-The school does not offer any proper education in Ukrainian and English.
-The Ukrainian program is recognised by the Ministry of Education and Science of Ukraine, but the English curriculum is not backed by anything just translated Ukrainian books, but if you pay big buck to study Ukrainian you can just do it in a public school for free.

 The curriculum includes languages, mathematics, science, technology, humanities, social studies, physical education, computer skills, music and the creative arts.
 Sports and extracurricular activities such as clubs and trips are also offered.

 Students

 Meridian International School opened with 1 student from kindergarten to grade 11 and now enrolls about 0 students.

 As of 2018, the student body consists of more than 36 nationalities.
 Classes are generally limited to 20 or fewer students.